xiao-liu/zeta-go/README.md

 from the opponent's perspective.
 Actually you need to repeatedly negate the value at the backup stage of MCTS as well, and the paper does not emphasize this.
 See the code at the end of `mcts.py`.)
-In ZetaGo, I consider root value only for simplicity.

 # Usage
 ZetaGo provides three basic functions: